titon/toolkit/docs/en/development/js/toolkit.md

         <tr>
             <td>createPlugin(string:name[, func:callback[, bool:collection]])</td>
             <td>
-                Define a new jQuery plugin using the callback as a factory.
+                Define a new jQuery module using the callback as a factory.
-                If the plugin is meant for multiple elements at once, pass true as the 3rd argument.
+                If the module is meant for multiple elements at once, pass true as the 3rd argument.
             </td>
         </tr>
     </tbody>